simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 );
 ```

-That might be a quick and dirty solution, but I think this is no way to live your life.
+That's no way to live your life.
 The native `ImageRenderer` might change in the future, receive security updates and people using our extension would not benefit from those.

 I needed the processing inside the native image renderer to run and then run our functionality.
 I thought of simply extending the class, but the library authors declared almost all classes as final - something I saw many discussions about, but it was the first time it affected me.